-Do you ever think about what you would have chosen as a field of study or your career if given a “do-over?”
-If I had it to do over again, I’m pretty sure – given what I know now – I would have been a history major because walking in the path of those who came before us is my absolute favorite aspect of travel – and life in general.
+Do you ever think about what you would have chosen as a field of study if you had a “do-over?”
+If I had it to do over again, I’m pretty sure I would have been a history major.
+I love walking in the path of those who came before us.
+It is my absolute favorite aspect of travel – and life in general.

 Drayton Hall – History